-Class II Directors Whose Terms Expire at the 2002 Annual Meeting of Stockholders.
+Class II Directors Whose Terms Expire at the 2005 Annual Meeting of Stockholders

-Jan H. Lindelow, 55, has served as a member of our Board of Directors since February 1998.
-Mr. Lindelow is currently the chairman of Tivoli Systems, Inc. Since May 1997, he has served in various other capacities at Tivoli, including as president, chief operating officer and chief executive officer.
-From January 1995 to April 1997, he was a self-employed management consultant.
-From 1988 to June 1994, Mr. Lindelow worked in various capacities at Asea Brown Boveri AG.
-Mr. Lindelow holds an M.S. in electrical engineering from the Royal Institute of Technology in Stockholm, Sweden.
+Jan H. Lindelow, 57, has served as a member of our board of directors since February 1998.
+Mr. Lindelow recently retired as Vice President, Emerging Business Development at IBM Corporation.
+He joined IBM/Tivoli in June 1997 and served as Chairman and Chief Executive Officer of Tivoli Systems Inc. until the spring of 2001.
+Prior to joining Tivoli, he was President and COO of Symbol Technologies.
+From 1989 to June 1994, Mr. Lindelow worked in several senior executive positions at Asea Brown Boveri AG.
+Mr. Lindelow also serves on the board of directors of Vignette Corporation, a publicly traded software company located in Austin, Texas.
+Mr. Lindelow holds an M.S. in electrical engineering from the Royal Institute of Technology in Stockholm, Sweden

-Terrence L. Rock, 54, has served as a member of our Board of Directors since 1997.
+Terrence L. Rock, 56, has served as a member of our board of directors since 1997.
 Since 1996, Mr. Rock has served as a partner with CenterPoint Venture Partners.
 From 1983 to 1996, Mr. Rock worked for Convex Computer Corporation holding various positions, including President and Vice President of Operations.
-Mr. Rock also serves on the board at several private companies.
+Mr. Rock also serves on the board of several private companies.
 Mr. Rock holds a B.S. in mechanical engineering from South Dakota School of Mines and Technology.